Your land tour arrangements include:

 Early check-in/late checkout

-Single room supplement – a limited number of single rooms available on payment of supplement
+Single room supplement – a limited number of single rooms available on payment of a supplement

 Meals and beverages not mentioned